A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 \paragraph{Inference-Time Steering and Verification.} The final layer of control modulates the decoding process at runtime.
 Stochastic decoding strategies such as Nucleus Sampling \citep{holtzman2020nucleus} balance the trade-off between diversity and plausibility.
 Similarly, diversity-promoting penalties in beam search, such as Diverse Beam Search \citep{vijayakumar2016dbs}, are used to prevent redundancy.
 More recently, latent space interventions have emerged as a precise steering mechanism.
 Methods such as JAM \citep{huang2025jamcontrollableresponsibletext} edit activation vectors during the forward pass to adjust attributes such as sentiment or safety without retraining.

 To ensure reliability, post-hoc verification mechanisms act as a quality filter.
-Systems such as Chain-of-Verification, which is also known as CoVe \citep{dhuliawala-etal-2024-cove}, prompt the model to cross-check its own outputs.
+The Chain-of-Verification (CoVe) system \citep{dhuliawala-etal-2024-cove} prompts the model to cross-check its own outputs.
 At the same time, the RARR framework \citep{gao-etal-2023-rarr} revises drafts by comparing them against retrieved evidence.
 Furthermore, SelfCheckGPT \citep{manakul2023selfcheckgpt} utilizes consistency sampling to detect and flag or filter likely hallucinated content.
 This process ensures that only verified samples are retained in the final dataset.